Code style tools#

 exclude: "tests/"

-Installing pre-commit#
+Install pre-commit#

-You can install pre-commit by running:
+You can install pre-commit by running this command:

 python -m pip install pre-commit